 Stamina For Snowshoeing

 Most dog breeds will do well on a snowshoeing trip, although some shorter-legged dogs may struggle more in the deep soft snow.
 You want to make sure your dog’s stamina fits with the duration of your trip.

 Remember that the same distance snowshoeing is not the same distance hiking.
 Snowshoeing can feel a lot longer than the same trail in summer since snow is harder to walk in and requires more effort.
 Larger dogs with good athletic stamina will be great snowshoeing companions.

 Some dogs with very short hair will get chilly in the cold weather.
 Short-haired dogs may appreciate a jacket while they are out, but not all dogs require one.
 Short periods in cold weather can help determine your specific dog’s requirements.

 Dogs can also be sensitive on their feet or get snowballs in the fur between their toes.
 If this occurs, you can buy boots from most pet stores.
 You will want to make sure the boots aren’t on too tight and grip on the bottom.

 It’s recommended to test a jacket and boots on short trips in the park or around the block first.
 Testing them helps ensure they are the right fit, and no snowballs are developing under the jacket or within the boots.

-For safety reasons, it can be beneficial to put a bell on your dog’s collar, so it is easier to find them.
+It can be beneficial to put a bell on your dog’s collar for safety reasons, so it is easier to find them.
 Bear bells or collar bells can be found in outdoor stores or pet stores.
 These may also deter wildlife if you’re worried about altercations.

 Deep Snow or Trails